rocket-pool/rocketpool-research/Merkle Rewards System/merkle-tree-spec.md

 Taking the `Keccak256` hash of this value will produce the **value of the corresponding leaf node** in the tree for this Rocket Pool node.

+### Nodes With No Rewards

+For a node to be added to the Rewards Merkle Tree, it must have either more than 0 RPL rewards or more than 0 ETH rewards.
+**A node with 0 RPL rewards and 0 ETH rewards is not added to the tree.
+It is ignored as though it didn't exist.**

 ## Complete Example

-To do a complete example of the tree structure, consider the following 9 nodes where the RPL and ETH values are already provided in as decimal strings in `wei`:
+To do a complete example of the tree structure, consider the following 9 Rocket Pool nodes where the RPL and ETH values are already provided as decimal strings in `wei`:

 ```json
 "0x14cb2253a2F9898EFA43b9ca15bCFDE401CCFbe7": {